 MGH provides many opportunities for multidisciplinary services and referrals.
 Coordination of care is provided and monitored through several disciplines and communication modes.
 The district wide shared EMR assists in coordination of scheduling and reporting of results.
 Intra- and interdepartmental reporting tools are used (Patient Care Communication).
 Patients are assisted with scheduling of services prior to discharge.
-Appropriate patients are referred to and encouraged to participate in MGHs outpatient Coordination of Care Services for selected diagnoses, including but not limited to congestive heart failure (CHF) and chronic obstructive pulmonary disease (COPD).
+Follow up appointments are scheduled within 3-5 days of discharge with the patients primary care provider (PCP).
+If the patients does not have a PCP, MGH will assist and schedule with the PCP on call.
+MH's Health Information Management department has processes in place for information requests and sharing of information with health care providers outside of our organization to ensure smooth transitions and accurate information.